Armin-Irvije/ECS150-Project2/REPORT.md

 # Uthread Library
 ## Summary
 The project implements a basic user-level thread library.
-The aim is to provide a comprehensive interface for threads and synchronization. first part is queue API, which employs a node-based structure to manage thread scheduling efficiently.
+The aim is to
+provide a comprehensive interface for threads and synchronization.
+First part is queue API, which employs a node-based structure to manage thread scheduling efficiently.
 Threads are created and managed through the uthread API, which implements the execution of independent threads.
 The library offers a